-After commencement of any programme, if a student wants to take a break for certain valid reason, then he / she can do so as per the following norms -
+After commencement of any programme, if a student wants to take a break for certain valid reason, then he / she can do so as per the following norms :

-- 10.3.1 The academic break can be granted to any student by respective Dean/Director of School/campus. - 10.3.2 The maximum period for an academic break is one year only. (in executive programmes as of now it is upto two years).
-This will be based on Dean getting convinced of the reason for academic break.
+- i.
+The academic break can be granted to any student by respective Dean/Director of School/campus. - ii.
+The maximum period for an academic break is one year only. (in executive programmes is upto two years).
+This will be allowed subject to Deans approval.

-10.4 Eligibility for Academic Break:
+10.3.1 Eligibility for Academic Break: